chemzqm/list-render/Readme.md

   Each created model would have `remove()` method, which remove associate `reactive` (including remove node, unbind change events).
   If remove exist on model, this function would append to origin remove and replace it.
-  If exist remove method return promise(eg: ajax request), this function would not be called when rejected.
+  If exist remove method return promise(eg: ajax request), this function would not be called when rejected or resolved as false.